 - also register with the competent authority of any EEA state in which the consumer is located - for example, a UK based retailer selling to consumers in France and Germany will have to register with the UK government and the French and German authorities

-- provide the Department of Health with a copy of any registration confirmations provided by the competent authority of any EEA states that you intend to do business with
+- provide Public Health England (PHE) with a copy of any registration confirmations provided by the competent authority of any EEA states that you intend to do business with

 - send confirmations from these other EEA states to CBS.Tobacco@phe.gov.uk - the UK confirmation of registration will not be complete until these documents are received

 However, all businesses are expected to complete the online registration form with all available information by 20 May 2016.
-The Department will then be able to provide confirmation of registration in the UK, enabling UK businesses to continue cross border sales.
-Once systems are set up in other Member States we expect businesses to provide confirmation of registration in those countries.
+PHE will then be able to provide confirmation of registration in the UK, enabling UK businesses to continue cross border sales.
+Once systems are set up in other member states we expect businesses to provide confirmation of registration in those countries.
 When we have this confirmation, the registration process will be complete.